• Skip to primary navigation

 • Add in the eggs and vanilla and mix until combined.

-• Sift together the dry ingredients and then fold them into the batter.
+• Sift together the dry ingredients (old-fashioned oats, oat flour, arrowroot starch, cinnamon, nutmeg, salt, baking soda, and baking powder) in a bowl and then fold them into the batter.

 • Cover and place the cookie dough into the fridge and let it chill before you bake them.
 This helps to keep the cookies in their shape without spreading out as much.
 You want the dough COLD.
 I prefer it chill about an hour.